ccao-data/data-architecture/docs/design-docs/reporting-sot.md

 slightly different way.

-Rather than continue to create such ad-hoc views, we should consolidate our reporting efforts into a few larger views that cover the majority of CCAO reporting needs.
-These new views will cover different groupings, geographies, and valuation stages, and will use a consistent methodology and schema.
+Rather than continue to create such ad-hoc views, we should consolidate our reporting efforts into a few larger tables that cover the majority of CCAO reporting needs.
+These new tables will cover different groupings, geographies, and valuation stages, and will use a consistent methodology and schema.
 They will serve as the new "source-of-truth" for both internal and external CCAO reporting.